 Keep the water bowl full.

 Make sure there is always enough water available for your dog.
 If your pup goes outside, make sure to keep a water bowl in the shade to keep it cool.

 As temperatures rise, your dog will be much more comfortable at home.
 It is easy for your short-faced dog to overheat if left outside in the hot weather.
 If outside, keep on the grass because hot pavement can burn the pads of your dog’s paws.
 If he does come in the car with you, make sure to turn on the air conditioning.
 But remember, it is important not leave him in the car alone for even a few minutes.

 It’s easy for some short-faced dogs to become overweight, so make sure to continue normal exercise routines.
 Try and plan walking your dog when the sun isn’t very strong, like early morning or in the evening.

 As you continue normal physical activities for your dog, try and pay attention to any breathing abnormalities and know when to take a break.
 If your dog starts to breathe heavily or makes any unusual noises while trying to breathe, it is time to take a break and let your dog cool down.
 You may have to shorten exercise activities to avoid heat exhaustion.

+Both dogs and cats are at risk for health problems, so learn more tips about keeping your pet cool in the warm weather.
 We’d love to hear how you keep your short-faced dog cool in the summer heat!
 Let us know by leaving a comment.